VoronDesign/VoronUsers/printer_mods/Saccco/Orbitu/Readme.md

 ### **Known issues**
 - Door can't fully open if the PTFE is too long. - Will look into this after CAD release.
-- Heatinserts under the Orbiter are a bit tricky to seat well.
+- Heat inserts under the Orbiter are a bit tricky to seat well.

 ### **Pictures**
 ![Orbitu](Pictures/Orbitu_3.png)